JetBrains/teamcity-documentation/topics/configuring-secondary-node.md

 Secondary nodes can use only a limited set of external plugins.
 </note>

-## Cleanup
+## Clean-up

-The TeamCity [cleanup](clean-up.md) task runs on the main TeamCity server only.
+The TeamCity [clean-up](clean-up.md) task runs on the main TeamCity server only.
 In a multinode configuration, as well as in a single node configuration, the task can run while the secondary servers are handling their operations.

 ## Backup & Restore